For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 A brand is much more than a logo.

 That being said, a logo redesign is one of the first things that comes to mind about brand evolution.
-It is an excellent way for brands to communicate minor brand changes to their target customers.
+It is an excellent way for evolving brands to communicate minor changes to their target customers.

-Instagram has been known for its iconic camera image logo, with minor changes to meet customers’ visual appeal.
+Instagram is one of the best logo evolution examples.
+The platform is known for its iconic camera image logo.
+It has kept it the same but made minor changes over the years to consistently meet customers’ visual appeal.

-However, in 2016, Instagram updated its logo to a more modern design with a simplified camera outline and bright, gradient colors.
+In 2016, Instagram updated its logo to a more modern design with a simplified camera outline and bright, gradient colors.

 Burberry shows us another typical example of how brands evolve.

+The company was initially known for its iconic check pattern but has undergone several brand color changes as time and purpose demanded.
 In the early 2000s, Burberry’s products had countless counterfeits, prompting the British luxury fashion brand to undergo a series of brand evolution processes.

-Apple started as a computer company producing personal computers that are small, convenient to use, and inexpensive.
+For instance, Apple started as a computer company producing personal computers that are small, convenient to use, and inexpensive.

-Coca-Cola’s shift in messaging
+4. Shift in messaging

-If the brand values remain unchanged, a company can change its messaging to communicate better.
 Changing brand messaging is a brand identity evolution technique smart businesses use to stay relevant to their target audience while breaking into new markets.
+That’s known as the evolution of brand management.

-This is evident in how Coca-Cola has evolved from a brand that focuses on the product to one that focuses on the customers’ emotions and experiences.
+This is evident in how Coca-Cola has evolved from a brand focusing on the product to concentrating on the customers’ emotions and experiences.
+Initially, their messaging centered on marketing Coke as a medicinal drink.

 Source: Smithsonian Magazine

-With Coca-Cola’s messaging, a Coke translates to just one thing – happiness.
+But today, Coke is marketed as something more than soda.
+With Coca-Cola’s current messaging, a Coke translates to just one thing – happiness.

 Sharing a bottle of Coke with someone means sharing happiness and extending a hand of friendship.